-    We will explain the working of LIC New Jeevan Anand with the help of an example.
+We will explain the plan with the help of an example.

-The Annual Premium comes to Rs.
-30,273 inclusive of all taxes which is payable for the entire duration of 20 years.
+The premium would be payable for the entire duration of 20 years.

 Simple Reversionary Bonus declared every year = Rs.
 45 per 1000 Sum Assured.
 That means a bonus of 45 x (5,00,000/1,000) = Rs.
 22,500 every year.
 Please note that there is no guarantee that this same bonus rate will be applicable – it could be higher or lower every year.